Amateur Boxing Gloves: Which Are the Best Ones? Which Is the Best Bang For Buck?

 Sure you can.
 But is it advisable?
 No.

 Ideally, you’d want a pair of separate gloves for sparring and bag practice.
-Amateur gloves with heavy padding are not ideal for bag practice.
-You should be using professional boxing gloves for that.
+Amateur gloves with heavy padding are not ideal for your punching bag practice.
+You should be using professional boxing gloves for that especially when facing a formidable punching bag like the tire punching bag or the larger, heavier bags.

 Can I Not Use a Glove When Hitting a Punching Bag?